Edit Content

 PATIENT PERSPECTIVE: MY NIGHTTIME LEAKING IS SO FRUSTRATING

 I’m 57 years old and have been an adult who wets the bed for about 5 years now.
-It started after my divorce, and I haven’t been able to shake it since.
+My nighttime leaking started after my divorce, and I haven’t been able to shake it since.
 At first, it was just 1 or 2 nights per week but it’s progressed to the point where I have to wear protection every night.
 My doctor doesn’t know what the problem is and seems to think that it may eventually go away.

 Being an adult bedwetter has been so hard.
 Waking up wet is humiliating, even if I’m the only one there.
 It’s definitely affected my ability to get out there and meet someone.
 The worst part though is the exhaustion I feel every morning.
 My bedwetting wakes me up and then knowing that every day I have to change sheets and do laundry is such a drag on me emotionally.
 I wear pull-ups to bed, but because I sleep on my side, I still experience leaks almost every night.
 I wish there were better absorbent options out there – I haven’t found anything that’s foolproof yet.